wp-plugins/wp-photo-album-plus/trunk/readme.txt

 = Bug Fixes =

 * The filmstrip content is now adjusted when the size of the container changes.
+* Fixed an admin hang when there was a deleted parentalbum and Table IX-A12 was checked.

 = New Features =